paravozz/youtools/README.md

 ---

-Motivated by the fact that current situation is you have either micro-libraries or big chunks of dependencies like lodash.
+Motivated by the fact that the current situation forces you to choose between micro-libraries or big chunks of dependencies like Lodash.
-I am not against things like lodash at all, but I believe it's annoying to:
+I’m not against things like Lodash at all, but I believe it’s frustrating to:
-- install lodash, if you just need debounce;
+- install lodash just for debounce;
-- install separate debounce library;
+- OR install separate debounce library;
-- write debounce in one project and then open it each time to copy to new one;
+- OR write debounce in one project and then copy it manually to every new one;
-- write debounce each time from the ground up;
+- OR rewrite debounce from scratch each time;

 So this collection is something I’ll be using myself from project to project, and I’ll be happy if you want to use it too!